ArturKovacs/GL-raytracer/README.md

 You can resize the window but remember: higher resolutions will decrease performance!

-If you want a better performace: (in fragment.glsl) it is recommended to set ENABLE_SHADOWS to 0, and to set maxReflectionCount to a lower value.
+If you want a better performace: (in fragment.glsl) it is recommended to set "ENABLE_SHADOWS" to 0, and to set "maxLightBounces" to a lower value.
 Also the scene strongly effects performance (number of objects, number of reflective and refractive objects).